daehyeok-kim/daehyeok-kim.github.io/_pages/about.md

 Computer Science and Engineering from POSTECH, South Korea.

-My research interests lie in the intersection of computer systems and networking with a recent focus on in-network computing.
+My research interests lie in the intersection of computer systems and networking with a focus on in-network computing.
 Recently, I have been designing new abstractions and runtime systems for heterogeneous programmable data plane devices such as network switches and NICs to enable elastic and resilient in-network computing.
 In the past, I worked on various topics in systems security and wireless networks.